Do you want to know how to pay off debt when living paycheck to paycheck?

 You should also check out your credit score and credit report to identify all your debts and to check for accuracy.
 This will make sure you are not forgetting any accounts, as well as to make sure you do not have any items in collections.

 Credit Sesame offers a free credit score and credit report, and I have been using it for over 5 years to monitor my credit.

 Make a budget and track your spending

 Now that you have your debts laid out to see what needs to be done, you also want to make sure you are tracking your spending by creating a budget.

-You can check out our free monthly budget template below to help you track your everyday expenses.
+You can find some free budget printables to help you track your everyday expenses.

 PRO TIP: Add a section for sinking funds for holidays & birthdays in your budget so that you’re not scrambling to find cash to fund them at the last minute, which can cause you to use credit cards and destroy your progress.